-Accrued revenue is the recognition of income by the business that has not yet been billed, invoiced, or money received.
-In today’s accounting tutorial, the last in our series on balance day adjustments, we will look at defining what this type of income is, how does it fit into the accounting conceptual frameworks and then work through an example with journal entries.
+In today’s accounting tutorial, the last in our series on balance day adjustments, we will define this type of income and how it fits into the conceptual accounting frameworks.
+We will then work through an example with journal entries.

-The thing to note with all of the work below on accruing income is that this is only carried out in accrual accounting systems.
-So if a business is operating their system on a purely cash basis these adjustments are not made.
+The thing to note with all of the work below on accruing income is it only relates to accrual accounting systems.
+So if a business is operating on a pure cash basis, you do not make these adjustments.

 Definition of Accrued Revenue